 Not only that, but quitting will also reduce your risk of developing other serious smoking-related diseases, including smoking-related lung cancer and heart disease.

-Help with quitting Research suggests that you are up to four times more likely to give up smoking successfully if you combine the support available from NHS stop smoking services with products called nicotine therapy replacement (NRT) such as patches, gum and lozenges.
+Research suggests that you are up to four times more likely to give up smoking successfully if you combine the support available from NHS stop smoking services with products called nicotine therapy replacement (NRT) such as patches, gum and lozenges (vii).

 Stop smoking services provide expert advice and encouragement to help you give up, including free one-to-one support and access to NRT products on prescription.

 Local services are available throughout England – visit the Smokefree website to find one near where you live.